-CH 614 Canadian Church History (3) B
+CH 614 Christianity in Canada (3) B

 A seminar course exploring the history of Christianity in Canada from early missions to indigenous peoples to the present.
 Particular attention will be given to lived religious experience and historical-cultural factors relating to Canadian thought, politics, nationalism, Indian Residential Schools, and social action.